yohann69/Calendar/README.md

 ## ✔️ Done:
 ✅ Create a login page<br />
 ✅ Create a nice UI (with the w11 design codes) for the login page<br />
-✅ Check wether the user input match with a valide ade ressource number<br />
+✅ Check whether the user input match with a valid ade ressource number<br />
 ✅ Deploy the website on the internet<br />
-✅ Display a help section in the login page<br />
+✅ Display a help section on the login page<br />
 ✅ Auto-Login to the website using the ressource number kept in the URL (✅ so add a logout button too)<br />
 ✅ Add an adaptative light/dark mode<br />
 ✅ ...